2015 Indonesia President's Cup

 The 2015 Indonesia President's Cup (Piala Presiden 2015) was the first edition of the Indonesia President's Cup.
-The tournament was held to restore the atmosphere of Indonesian football which was frozen by FIFA.
+The tournament was held to restore the atmosphere of Indonesian football which had been frozen by FIFA.
 The tournament was held from 30 August to 18 October 2015.
 The tournament was inaugurated by President Joko Widodo in Gianyar, Bali.

 Teams

 The tournament was joined by 16 clubs: 13 from the Indonesia Super League and three from the Premier Division.